aztec-developers/azdev-static/README.md

-# AzDev Static Site
+# Aztec Developers Site

-Static version of AzDev Site
+Currently a static site just containing general information about the club, meetings, and a host of frequently asked questions.